TIY-Mobile-May-2016/TIY-Course/00--Developers-Awaken/README.md

 * A valid public email address, so I can contact you if I need to.
 * [Complete the "Hello World" Github guide](https://guides.github.com/activities/hello-world/)

+## Homework

+- Finish the CounterApp-starter.
+For a working example see [Video](http://quick.as/j5agsxglg)

 ## Optional Activities

 * Watch _The Long Run_ Videos on [Delve.tv](http://delve.tv)